markNZed/processism-react-three/storyboard.md

 ### 7.4.2.
 Animation
 Two similar particles are sent to two different entities.
 Upon receiving the particles, the entities change to different colors, illustrating how they interpret the same "information" differently.
 ### 7.4.3.
 Narration
-The earlier discussion about intelligence and learning provides a segway into the concept of information.
-From the perspective of processism, information is not something static or intrinsic — it's not a state, but a process.

-Consider two similar particles, each carrying what we might assume to be the same information.
-These particles are sent to two different entities.
-But rather than reacting in the same way, each entity processes the information differently, resulting in them changing to different colors.

-If we limit our attention to the present moment, we might think the information is simply in the particles themselves.
-However, if we expand the boundary of our atetntion, we see that information is far more dynamic.
-The information was encoded by an intelligence, and it must be decoded by an intelligence as well.
-Furthermore, these intelligences have participated in processes that allow them to interpret the information in analogous but not identical ways.

-This reveals that information is not a static essence that exists independently; it’s a process that unfolds over time, involving encoding, transmission, and decoding.
-The meaning of the information emerges from the interactions between the entities and their histories, rather than being inside a particular entity.
-This understanding shifts our view from seeing information as a fixed quantity to recognizing it as an ongoing, dynamic process.
+Let’s turn to the nature of information itself.
+In processism, information isn’t something fixed or static—it’s a process that emerges through interactions.

+Imagine two particles, both seemingly identical, sent to different entities.
+Each entity receives the particle, but instead of reacting the same way, they change to different colors.
+The 'information' they received wasn’t simply contained in the particles themselves.
+It arose through the interaction between the particle and the receiving entity, shaped by their unique histories and contexts.

+Information, then, is not an inherent property.
+It’s something created in the moment, through the process of interpretation.
+The same message can be understood differently depending on who receives it, how it’s interpreted, and the past experiences that shape the receiver’s perspective.

+This view shifts us away from thinking of information as something static and universal.
+Instead, it’s dynamic and relational, constantly evolving as it’s encoded, transmitted, and decoded.
+Information is not something you have; it’s something you participate in—a process that’s shaped by the very interactions that define it.

+## 7.5.
+Recap Scene: Connecting Minds and Processes
+### 7.5.1.
+Objective
+Summarize how intelligence and information emerge from processes, preparing the audience to explore meta-perspectives and relationalism.
+### 7.5.2.
+Animation
+An animated flow of information moves through a network, with nodes representing intelligent processes adapting and learning.
+Data transforms as it moves, symbolizing the dynamic nature of information.
+### 7.5.3.
+Narration
+We've discovered that intelligence and information are not isolated elements but emerge from the ongoing interactions within systems.
+We've seen how systems learn and adapt, processing information in ways that lead to evolution and growth.

+By viewing information as a dynamic process, we understand that meaning arises from interactions rather than being inherent in isolated entities.
+This sets the stage for exploring meta-perspectives and relationalism, where we'll examine how shifting viewpoints can further transform our understanding of systems.

 # 8. Section: Meta-Perspectives and Relationalism
 ## 8.1.
 Objective